Fide2023/helpdesk/README.md

 Helpdesk

-First you have to initiate the package.json:
+First you have to initiate the package.json: \n
 Do this by going to the project folder and typing "npm init" in the terminal.

 The following npm packages must be installed for the code to work: